Create an Assumable Identity for a GitHub Actions Workflow

 • First, it assumes the identity you just created with Terraform.

-• Second, the workflow runs the docker pull command to pull an image from the group’s Chainguard registry.
+• Second, the workflow runs the docker pull command to pull an image from the organization’s Chainguard registry.

 Commit the workflow to your repository, then navigate back to the Actions tab.
 The Assume and Explore workflow will appear in the left-hand sidebar menu.
 Click on this, and then click the Run workflow button on the resulting page to execute the workflow.